simplexityware/simplexityware.github.io/AlphaSignalGenerationACE2.md

     *   Set up data acquisition and preprocessing pipelines.
 *   **Phase 2 (Months 4-6):**
     *   Implement the dual-encoder architecture, including the chosen combination module.
-    *   Implement supervised learning training of the model.
+    *   Implement supervised learning training of the transformer.
     *   Integrate the transformer with the ACE for simulation and evaluation.
 *   **Phase 3 (Months 7-9):**
     *   Implement reinforcement learning training loop using the ACE.